Find Affordable College Courses

 Read More…

-Rasmussen University - Florida ranked #9 on this year’s Best Value Health Sciences & Services Associate Degree Schools in the Southeast Region list.
-Located in the city of Ocala, Rasmussen University - Florida is a private for-profit school with a moderately-sized student population.
+With a ranking of #9, Rasmussen University - Florida did quite well on this year’s best value schools for health sciences and services students working on their associate degree.
+Located in the city of Ocala, Rasmussen University - Florida is a private for-profit school with a medium-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Rasmussen University - Florida are $13,635 a year.

-On top of its placing in our value ranking, Rasmussen University - Florida also did well on our Best Health Sciences & Services Associate Degree Schools in the Southeast Region list.
-It’s in the top 5% of all schools reviewed in this analysis.
+In addition to its great value ranking, Rasmussen University - Florida is in the top 5% of all schools on our Best Health Sciences & Services Associate Degree Schools in the Southeast Region list.

 Read More…